-The operations commander will track education and outreach activities each month and submit periodically (on the quarter PPRs) to FMCSA, to show that they have conducted:
+The MC operations commander will track education and outreach activities each month and submit periodically (on the quarter PPRs) to FMCSA, to show that they have conducted:

-- Two large public events have staffed booths. - Two industry seminars coordinated with FMCSA ND Division and the ND Motor Carriers Associations. - Two Share the Road Safely/No Zone presentations (one in the east and one in the west). - 35 safety presentations throughout the state during the fiscal year. - Anhydrous ammonia/HazMat presentations and subject matter expert consultation with agricultural industry. - Conduct monthly paid media and outreach related to no-zone and safe driving around trucks, as described in the financials.
+- Two industry seminars coordinated with FMCSA ND Division and the ND Motor Carriers Associations. - Two Share the Road Safely/No Zone presentations (one in the east and one in the west). - 35 safety presentations throughout the state during the fiscal year. - Conduct monthly paid media and outreach related to no-zone and safe driving around trucks, as described in the financials.